aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 - STRUCT
 - VARIANT (note that this type does not support array type)

-Note that for selected types alternative names can be used.
+Please note that for certain types, alternative names may be utilized.

-The '_' in the type names are used for clarity and can be omitted.
+The underscores (_) employed in the type names serve to enhance clarity and may be omitted.

-Type names are not case-sensitive.
+Type names are case-insensitive.